cap-ntu/baconian-project/README.md

 ![CAP](https://user-images.githubusercontent.com/9161548/40165577-eff023c4-59ee-11e8-8bf5-508325a23baa.png)

 ### Release news:
+- 2019.4.4 Released the v0.1.4.
+Added benchmark results on DDPG, visualization of results will be given later.
+Fixed some bugs.
-- 2019.3.24 Release the v0.1.3 add GP dynamics, fix some bugs.
+- 2019.3.24 Released the v0.1.3.
+Added GP dynamics, fix some bugs.
-- 2019.3.23 Release the v0.1.2, add linear dynamics, iLQR, LQR methods.
+- 2019.3.23 Released the v0.1.2.
+Added linear dynamics, iLQR, LQR methods.

-For previous release news, please refer to [old news](./old_news.md)
+For previous news, please go [here](./old_news.md)

 ### Documentation
 Documentation is available at http://baconian.withcap.org (hosted by CAP server).
 Please do not refer to ReadTheDocs